ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Workflow without Optimizations # {#example-without-optimization}

-The example below considers the simplest (though least efficient) interaction between the Client and RS.
-That is: first C uploads the access token to RS; then C and RS run EDHOC; and, finally, the Client accesses the protected resource at RS.
+The example below shows a simple interaction between the Client and RS: C and RS run EDHOC wherein C uploads the access token to RS, and then accesses a protected resource at RS.

 ~~~~~~~~~~~ aasvg
     C                                 AS                             RS